Ancud: History

-Between 1839 and 1864 the Chilean Navy ran the Ancud Nautic School (Escuela Náutica de Ancud) in the town.
+Between 1839 and 1864 the Chilean Navy ran the Ancud Nautical School (Escuela Náutica de Ancud) in the town.
 Among its alumni was Francisco Hudson.

 Climate

 Ancud has an oceanic climate (Köppen climate classification Cfb) with significant precipitation in each month.
 Winters are cool and wet with a July average of 7.5 C. Precipitation during this time of the year is very high, averaging around 350 mm and humidity is high, averaging around 87-88%.
 Summers are mild with a January average of 15.0 C and during this time, precipitation is lower though still significant, averaging 125 mm in January.
 Temperatures rarely exceed 30 C. The average annual precipitation is 2540 mm and there are 200 days with measureable precipitation.
 However, precipitation is highly variable from year to year with 1993 being the driest, recording only 759 mm and 1977 being the wettest at 3712 mm.
 The record high was 32.7 C on January 27, 1975, and the record low was -3.0 C on June 30, 1970.